 |Southern Brown Bandicoot||Per hectare of habitat considered lost or removed||$4,015|

-Landowners in the Biodiversity Conservation Strategy area can estimate their habitat compensation obligations using DELWP’s Native Vegetation Information Management (NVIM) tool.
+Landowners in the Biodiversity Conservation Strategy (BCS) area can estimate their habitat compensation obligations for DELWP’s Native Vegetation Information Management (NVIM) tool.

 The different fee types are dependent on the time-stamped mapping data of areas of habitat and native vegetation.